Dr Hugh Willmott FSA MCIfA

 Brief personal biography

-Hugh studied archaeology at the University of Durham, completing his PhD in 1999.
+Hugh studied Anglo-Saxon and later medieval archaeology at the University of Durham, completing his PhD in 1999.
 After a brief period working in commercial archaeology, he was appointed a lecturer in European Historical Archaeology at Sheffield in 2004, and promoted to Senior Lecturer in 2010.

 Hugh's research interests lie in the the medieval and early modern periods in Europe, and the archaeology of monasticism in particular.

-Currently, he is primarily focused upon exploring the archaeology of the Dissolution of the Monasteries in England, although other aspects of his work include the examination of early medieval industrial processes and the evolution of monasticism in Lincolnshire.
+Currently, he is primarily focused upon exploring the archaeology of the Dissolution of the Monasteries in England, although other aspects of his work include the examination of early medieval industrial processes and the evolution of monastic settlement in Lincolnshire.

 Current research projects

 Converting from Christianity, the Archaeology of the Dissolution

 In 2011 Hugh started a major survey and excavation project centred on the well-preserved monastic enclosure at Thornton Abbey, Lincolnshire, a site that was converted into a early modern estate by several successive families of wealthy landowners.
 This project is a key case study in a wider research project investigating the aftermath of the Dissolution on the Monasteries in England.